-- Scotia Plan Loan Loss of Life Protection protects your survivors\ if you die before you have paid back your loan in full; - Scotia Plan Loan Disability Protection protects you and your family if you cannot make your regular monthly loan payments\ because you are sick or hurt and cannot work.
+- Scotia Plan Loan Loss of Life Protection protects your survivors if you die before you have paid back your loan in full; - Scotia Plan Loan Disability Protection protects you and your family if you cannot make your regular monthly loan payments because you are sick or hurt and cannot work.

 This Scotia Plan Loan Protection Distribution Guide explains both Loss of Life Protection and Disability Protection.
-It will help you determine, without the presence of an insurance representative, if the insurances described suit your needs.
+It will help you determine if the insurances described suit your needs.
 Contact the Insurer toll free at 1 800 387-2671 if you still have questions after reading it.